throw-out-error/resources/typescript.md

 If you want to set up a key value store in typescript, this is one way to do it.
 First, install the following packages:

-- [flash-store](https://www.npmjs.com/package/flash-store) for the key value storage
+- [quick.db](https://github.com/lorencerri/quick.db) for the key value storage
 - [typed-path](https://www.npmjs.com/package/typed-path) for typed key compatibility

+You can use any map-like store that you want, but in this case I'm going to use quick.db which is a wrapper for sqlite.

 Next, you'll want to create an interface for your configuration/database: